Authorization Controller API

 Authorization Events API

-You can arrange for Galileo to send you Events API webhooks to notify of approvals and denials.
-See the Authorization Events index for the list of webhooks you can receive.
+You can arrange for Galileo to send you Events API webhook messages to notify of approvals and denials.
+See the Authorization Events index for the list of webhooks you can set up.

 For common Authorization Events sequences, see Authorization events in the Events API Scenarios guide.
 Also see the examples in the Card Transactions Scenarios.